mchlbrnhrd/watering_system/README.md

 # IoT watering system
 Automatic irrigation of plants on vacation.

 For this self watering system you need an Arduino microcontroller, water pump, relais module and a capacitive soil moisture sensor.
 For example "WayinTop Automatische Bewässerung DIY Kit".
-It works with Arduino Nano.
-With Arduino Yún settings and log files are stored on a SD card.
+It works with Arduino Nano and Arduino Yún.

+Using Arduino Yún: Settings and log files are stored on a SD card.
 Also settings like threshold values and log files will be pushed to a user defined server.
-An HTML file evaluates the log file and shows graphically the data.
+An HTML file evaluates the log file and shows graphically the data by remote on mobile phone or notebook.

 ![watering system](doc/watering_system_small.jpg)